Terms

 *e

-You can use *e to create a non-noetic value from a noetic value.
+You can use *e to create an ordinary value from a noetic value.

 Example